 Reasons For Needing A Cane

-Generally, a cane is one of the first walking aids most people use.
+Generally, a cane or walking stick is one of the first walking aids most people use.
 They might use one to help recover after surgery or an injury or they may need a cane if they have balance issues from an illness or a medical condition, like vertigo or a severe ear infection.

 You should consider using a cane: